jardas33/truco-multiplayer/README.md

 ## Environment Variables

-For DigitalOcean deployment, you may want to set these environment variables:
+For Railway.app deployment, these environment variables are automatically handled:
+- `PORT`: Automatically set by Railway
+- `NODE_ENV`: Automatically set to production

+For local development, you can set:
 - `PORT`: Server port (default: 3000)
-- `NODE_ENV`: Environment (production/development)
+- `NODE_ENV`: Environment (development)

 ## Technologies Used